-- 1. Participants who had been Company employees who were credited with at least one hour of service in each of the three calendar years prior to April 1, 2007 received immediate vesting in all then current and future Company contributions. - 2.
-Participants with amounts transferred from the Trammell Crow Company Retirement Savings Plan (which merged with the Plan on July 1, 2007, subsequent to the Company's acquisition of Trammell Crow Company) become 100% vested in such transferred accounts upon reaching age 55 (and the fifth anniversary of the participant's employment with Trammell Crow Company) while still employed by the Company, regardless of years of service. - 3.
-Former participants in the CBRE Clarion 401(k) Profit Sharing Plan, which merged into the Plan effective December 31, 2012, receive immediate vesting in Company matching contributions.
+- 1. Participants on April 1, 2007 who had been Company employees who were credited with at least one hour of service in three calendar years prior to April 1, 2007 received immediate vesting in all then current and future Company matching contributions. - 2.
+Participants with amounts transferred from the Trammell Crow Company Retirement Savings Plan (which merged with the Plan on July 1, 2007, subsequent to the Company's acquisition of Trammell Crow Company) become 100% vested in the unvested portion of such transferred accounts upon reaching age 55 (and the fifth anniversary of the participant's employment with Trammell Crow Company) while still employed by the Company, regardless of years of service. - 3.
+Former participants who had a matching contribution account in the CBRE Clarion 401(k) Profit Sharing Plan that merged into the Plan effective December 31, 2012, or who received a matching contribution under the Plan on account of participation in the Clarion 401(k) Profit Sharing Plan, receive immediate vesting in Company matching contributions.
 Profit-sharing contributions by the Company to CBRE Clarion employees vest over six years, with immediate full vesting upon reaching age 65, permanent disability or death, in each case if employed by the Company at that time.

-Participants forfeit any portion of Company contributions that has not yet vested upon the earlier of: (i) the date of the participant's final distribution; or (ii) the date on which the participant has no eligible service for five consecutive years.
+Participants generally forfeit any portion of Company contributions that has not yet vested upon the earlier of: (i) the date of the participant's final distribution; or (ii) the date on which the participant has no eligible service for five consecutive years.

 Forfeited Accounts-Forfeited accounts are invested in a money market fund and included in participant-directed investments in the accompanying Statements of Net Assets Available for Benefits.
 These accounts are used to pay expenses of the Plan or to reduce future Company contributions.
-During the year ended December 31, 2018, accounts totaling \$2,450,321 were forfeited, \$2,221,936 was used to reduce Company contributions and \$175,559 was used to pay expenses.
-During the year ended December 31, 2017, accounts totaling \$2,376,381 were forfeited and \$2,064,523 was used to reduce Company contributions.
-As a result, at December 31, 2018 and 2017, forfeited nonvested account balances totaled \$382,980 and \$330,154, respectively.
+During the year ended December 31, 2021, accounts totaling \$11,468,637 were forfeited, \$1,496,850 was used to reduce Company contributions and \$170,110 was used to pay expenses.
+During the year ended December 31, 2020, accounts totaling \$4,426,299 were forfeited, \$3,755,786 was used to reduce Company contributions and \$199,396 was used to pay expenses.
+As a result, at December 31, 2021 and 2020, forfeited nonvested account balances totaled \$11,713,864 and \$1,912,187, respectively.

 Payment of Benefits and Withdrawals-Participants are entitled to the balance of their vested accounts upon retirement, termination of employment, disability or death.
-The Plan also provides for withdrawals due to hardship, subject to certain limitations, from rollover accounts, and after attaining age 591⁄2.
-Distributions are primarily made in a single lump-sum cash payment equal to the balance of the participants' accounts.
+The Plan also provides for withdrawals due to hardship, subject to certain limitations, from rollover accounts, from pre-2002 after-tax voluntary contribution accounts, and after attaining age 591⁄2.
+Pursuant to the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), the Plan also offered distributions to eligible Plan participants of up to \$100,000 due to adverse financial consequences from COVID-19 starting in April 2020 through December 31, 2020.